 No beer in sight.

 Intense.
 Overwhelming.
 In love.

-The temple was constructed during the late Ptolemaic period and completed during Roman-occupied times.
+The temple was built during the late-Ptolemaic period and completed during Roman-occupied times.

-Unlike many (older) Egyptian monuments, she’s had close-to-zero reconstructive surgery.
+And, unlike many (older) Egyptian monuments, Hathor’s had close-to-zero reconstructive surgery.

 So at around 2000 years old, the ‘Lady of Drunkenness‘ is still a beauty – a stunner, and something to treasure, forever.